MatheusAvellar/fsharp-experiments/README.md

 ==

 ## stillalive.fs
 A simple `Console.Beep()` version of the famous hit song "Still Alive" from the "Portal" game.
+A recording is available on [YouTube](https://youtu.be/1AxU9AArc0Q).

 I actually learned how to read music sheets in the process of making this, so that's a bonus.

 <p align="center"><img src="http://i.imgur.com/KamhuNL.png"/></p>